Pixel-pushing, PC-melting graphical firepower

 The rest of the game can be just as impressive.
 Senua fights her way through burning villages, rivers of blood, and more on this journey through Viking mythology.
 It’s jaw-dropping at times, and an excellent candidate if you own an Nvidia card and want to test out its game-agnostic photo mode, Ansel.

 Assassin's Creed: Origins

-Origins heads to Ptolemaic Egypt instead of sailing the high seas, but the design is very similar, with an enormous map (the largest in the series) dotted with mid-size cities, small towns, oases, and so on.
-And if you look at screenshots, it might seem like a visual downgrade from Unity and the following year’s Assassin’s Creed: Syndicate.
+Origins heads to Ptolemaic Egypt instead of sailing the high seas.
+Otherwise the design is very similar, with an enormous map (the largest in the series) dotted with mid-size cities, small towns, oases, and so on.
+If you look at screenshots, it might seem like a visual downgrade from Unity and the following year’s Assassin’s Creed: Syndicate.

 But climb up to the top of a mountain peak, stare off into the distance, and marvel for a bit about how far you can see and how much detail remains.
 The Elder Scrolls IV: Oblivion is famous for the whole “See a green dot in the distance and when you get there it’s a tree” thing, but Origins takes that to a whole new level.
 You can pick out the Lighthouse at Alexandria from across the entire map if you have a sightline.
 That’s amazing.

 Witcher 3: Wild Hunt

 The Witcher 3: Wild Hunt ($50 for GOTY Edition on Humble) wasn’t just our favorite game of 2015—it’s also a great candidate for testing a new setup.
 We can talk “downgraded graphics” until we’re blue in the face, but at the end of the day The Witcher 3 looks extremely pretty.
 And there’s quite a lot of it to look at.